withastro/docs/src/pages/en/integrations/mdx.md

 With the Astro MDX integration, you can [add MDX pages to your project](/en/guides/markdown-content/#markdown-and-mdx-pages) by adding `.mdx` files within your `src/pages/` directory.
 You can also [import `.mdx` files](https://docs.astro.build/en/guides/markdown-content/#importing-markdown) into `.astro` files.

-Astro's MDX integration adds extra features to standard MDX, including support for Markdown-style frontmatter.
-This allows you to use most of Astro's built-in Markdown features like a frontmatter `layout` property and a setting for draft pages.
+Astro's MDX integration adds extra features to standard MDX, including Markdown-style frontmatter.
+This allows you to use most of Astro's built-in Markdown features like a [special frontmatter `layout` property](https://docs.astro.build/en/guides/markdown-content/#frontmatter-layout) and a [property for marking a page as a draft](https://docs.astro.build/en/guides/markdown-content/#draft-pages).

+See how MDX works in Astro with examples in our [MD/MDX guide](https://docs.astro.build/en/guides/markdown-content/).

 Visit the [MDX docs](https://mdxjs.com/docs/what-is-mdx/) to learn about using MDX as a content authoring solution.